PacktPublishing/Building-Natural-Language-Pipelines/ch7-hayhooks/README.md

-# Hayhooks MCP - Indexing & Hybrid RAG Deployment
+# Chapter 7 Deploying Haystack-based applications

-This project demonstrates how to deploy Haystack pipelines as REST API services using Hayhooks, providing production-ready endpoints for document indexing and intelligent question answering.
+In this chapter you will learn about how to deploy multiple Haystack pipelines as REST API services that can interact with one another using Hayhooks, providing production-ready endpoints for document indexing and intelligent question answering.
+This is Part II in chapter 7, covering an advanced case where you will learn to deploy an indexing and advanced retrieval pipelines that can dynamically upload a PDF and web urls and answer questions about the uploaded material.
+In [Part I](../ch7/README.md) we learn about a simpler case where we deploy a Haystack pipeline as a REST API using FastAPI and dockerize the application.

 ## Quick Start